hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 ## Functions and their arguments

-The other key feature of R is functions.
+A key feature of R is functions.
 Functions are **"self contained" modules of code that accomplish a specific task**.
 Functions usually take in some sort of data structure (value, vector, dataframe etc.), process it, and return a result.

+The general usage for a function is the name of the function followed by parantheses:

+	function_name(input)

 The input(s) are called **arguments** and can be anything, not only numbers or characters, but also other data structures.
 Exactly what each argument means differs per function, and must be looked up in the documentation (we will discuss help options at the end of this lesson).
-If an argument alters the way the function operates, such as whether to ignore 'bad values', it is sometimes called an *option*.
+If an argument alters the way the function operates, it is sometimes called an *option*.

 Most functions can take several arguments, but many have so-called *defaults*.
 If you don't specify such an argument when calling the function, the function itself will fall back on using the *default*.
 This is a standard value that the author of the function specified as being "good enough in standard cases".
 An